Vedangi/Densest-SWAMP/README.md

 The 'src' folder contains all the source code for objective functions, methods, and supporting helper functions.
 Demo files are provided for running the ILP-based methods, the flow-based projection methods, and various greedy methods.

 The run_expts.jl file contains code to execute each of these methods for each objective over a given hypergraph, and the results are saved in the results folder.
-We add some A set of sample results for small Trivago dataset is included.
+A set of sample results is also included in the 'results' folder.